KlingonDragon/notebook/Quiz/Misc.md

 - Vaadwaur
 - **Kaminoan**

-# In what language was Karl Marx' Manifesto of the Communist Party origionally published?
+# In what language was Karl Marx' "Manifesto of the Communist Party" origionally published?
 - English
 - French
 - **German**
 - Russian
+> Manifest der Kommunistischen Partei

 # What is the common name of the Ursus arctos?
 - Polar Bear